tushrimali/swiggy/README.md

 ### DeliveryExecutiveService.py

 A service that handles everything to do with Delivery Executives.
 It contains methods to communicate with your DE database (CRUD operations, fetching agents who are free, marking agents as busy etc.).
-Although, beyond the scope of the assignment, this is the service where you would add additional additional interfaces to your DE database
+Although beyond the scope of the assignment, this is the service where you would add additional additional interfaces to your DE database (say, maintain a cache of agents who are free, remove agents who've gone offline etc.)

 ### AssignmentServer.py

- The core piece of the assignment is house the AssignmentServer class.
+ The central piece of the assignment the AssignmentServer class.
 It contains the following methods:

  start: Given a batch of input orders (when you hit the endpoint with an order list json), order them according to a scoring methodology (In this case, the scoring system being what order was placed the earliest)